Cave of Beasts: Description

 Some of the beasts seem to be wrapped in a kind of golden net.

 Furthermore, the shelter is covered with groups of dancing, floating or swimming human creatures.
 On the lower left edge of the shelter appear two groups of human creatures separated from each other by a rock crack.
 The ones above the rock crack are holding a sling over his head, while the ones below the crack have a hand above their heads and are all looking all to the left.

 Scattered throughout the shelter appear wild animals: an elephant, ostriches, gazelles, and giraffes.
-Along with the beasts the figures of the shelter represent a mythological world whose symbolism has not been deciphered yet.
+Along with the beasts the figures of the shelter represent a mythological world whose symbolism is not understood.